jojo157/FundCentreGame/README.md

 ## Introduction

-The Fund Centre Learning Game Website was created to enable colleagues of New Ireland Assurance and Bank of Ireland Life to improve their product knowledge in a fun and iteractive way to assist them serving customers brillantly.
+The Fund Centre Learning Game Website was created to enable colleagues of New Ireland Assurance and Bank of Ireland Life to improve their product knowledge in a fun and interactive way to assist them serving customers brilliantly.

 View Live Website [here](https://jojo157.github.io/FundCentreGame/)